datacamp-content-public/POL-306-Applied-Research-Methods/chapter4.md

 sub.df <- subset(df, age < 30)
 ```

-This will create a new dataframe called `sub.df` that includes only observations where df$age is less than 30 (note you do not need to repeat `df` when identifying the age variable as the subset function knows to look for age in the dataframe you provided).
+This will create a new dataframe called `sub.df` that includes only observations where `df$age` is less than 30 (note you do not need to repeat `df` when identifying the age variable as the subset function knows to look for age in the dataframe you provided).

 `@instructions`
 Use the subset function and a logical statement to create a new dataframe called sub.df that only contains individuals that identify as Democrats.
-Note the variable of interest is party and it takes on three values here "Democrat", "Other", and "Independent"
+Note the variable of interest is party and it takes on three values here `"Democrat"`, `"Other"`, and `"Independent"`

 `@hint`